 As such, purchased, rented, and scraped lists are considered spam by the email community.
-These lists cause serious deliverability issues for individual senders and SharpSpring's network as a whole.
-By prohibiting purchased lists, this policy protects you—as well as the rest of SharpSpring—from IP and domain blacklisting.
+These lists cause serious deliverability issues for both individual senders and Lead Gen & CRM's network as a whole.
+By prohibiting purchased, rented, and scraped lists, this policy protects you—as well as the rest of Lead Gen & CRM—from blocklisting and poor deliverability.

 Purchased lists are:

 - Illegal in Canada, per Canada's anti-spam legislation (CASL)

 - Against Lead Gen & CRM's Acceptable Use Policy

 - Against every reputable email service provider's Acceptable Use Policy

 - Against every Internet service provider's Acceptable Use Policy